mkmf does not allow for linking against custom libraries when a system library is present

 - Status changed from Open to Closed

-#2 Updated by Akinori MUSHA about 1 year ago
+#2 Updated by Akinori MUSHA over 1 year ago

 In the meantime, third parties can work around this problem by a monkey patch like this:

-#3 Updated by Akinori MUSHA about 1 year ago
+#3 Updated by Akinori MUSHA over 1 year ago

 The monkey patch I mentioned above was backed out due to a serious problem found, that is, if an instance of libruby.so (of the same soname as the running ruby) is found in a user-given path that is different from the one for the running ruby used for build, it will be picked by the linker and the resulted extension will cause a SEGV in run time.